bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/lauren_d8_log.md

 >
 > Ikaro Lauren: *(stunned silence)*
 >
-> +You…that’s impossible…you are not equipped with the necessary nanas, not to mention…+
+> +You…that’s impossible…you are not equipped with the necessary nanos, not to mention…+
 >
 > EVE:
 >